department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Look at your current finances.

 Go over your credit profile, income, expenses, and monthly budget to make sure you’re ready to buy a home.
-Decide how much you want to spend on a mortgage—and be sure to include closing costs in the overall price.
-[Get more advice from the Consumer Financial Protection Bureau](http://www.consumerfinance.gov/owning-a-home/process/prepare/).
+Decide how much you want to spend on a mortgage—and be sure to include closing costs in the overall price. <a href="http://www.consumerfinance.gov/owning-a-home/process/prepare/"><span class="usa-sr-only">This will open a new website.</span>Get more advice from the Consumer Financial Protection Bureau</a>.

 </li>